Practice Plus Group

 - Show you what we have recorded about you, if you ask.

-If you use any other non-NHS Care UK healthcare service, we will usually let you know how that service will use your personal information via a separate privacy notice.
+If you use any other non-NHS Practice Plus Group healthcare service, we will usually let you know how that service will use your personal information via a separate privacy notice.

 The GDPR ensures that we comply with a series of data protection principles.
 These principles are there to protect you and they make sure that we: